 Disputes between companies: participatory procedure and collaborative law

-Verified 04 December 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 08 September 2025 - Directorate of Legal and Administrative Information (Prime Minister)

-Alternative dispute resolution (ADR.) allows companies to settle disputes out of court.
-The most common are mediation, the reconciliation or else arbitration.
-Participatory procedure and collaborative law are friendly methods of dispute resolution conducted with the assistance of lawyers.
+Alternative Dispute Resolution (ADR) allows companies to resolve their disputes amicably.
+The most common are mediation, the conciliation or else arbitration.
+Participatory procedure and collaborative law are amicable methods of dispute resolution conducted with the assistance of lawyers.

 Participatory procedure

-The participatory procedure is a negotiation by specialized lawyers.
+The participatory procedure is a negotiation conducted by specialized lawyers.

 The parties shall draw up a contract (or participatory procedure agreement) by which they undertake to seek together an amicable resolution of their dispute or the preparation of their dispute.